joeavanzato/LogBoost/README.md

 -dns [bool] (default=false) - Tell log2geo to perform reverse-lookups on detected IP addresses to find currently associated domains.
--maxgoperfile [int] (default=20) - Limit number of goroutines spawned per file for concurrent chunk processing -batchsize [int] (default=100) - Limit how many lines per-file are sent to each spawned goroutine -concurrentfiles [int] (default=1000) - Limit how many files are processed concurrently.
+-maxgoperfile [int] (default=20) - Limit number of goroutines spawned per file for concurrent chunk processing -batchsize [int] (default=100) - Limit how many lines per-file are sent to each spawned goroutine -writebuffer [int] (default=100) - How many lines to buffer in memory before writing to CSV -concurrentfiles [int] (default=1000) - Limit how many files are processed concurrently.
 -combine [bool] (default=false) - Combine all files in each output directory into a single CSV per-directory - this will not work if the files do not share the same header sequence/number of columns.
 -buildti [bool] (default=false) - Build the threat intelligence database based on feed_config.json